History of Bubly Sparkling Water

 Source: Bubly

-Product placement and celebrity sponsorships have formed a cornerstone of Bubly's marketing strategy since its launch.
+Product placement and celebrity sponsorships have been the main strategy of Bubly.

 Seeking to rapidly ascend to prominence in the mushrooming sparkling water space, parent company PepsiCo has leveraged its extensive celebrity ties and entertainment industry connections to feature Bubly prominently across media platforms.